Head of the Lab

 Transcriptional regulation is a core element that requires deep understanding to shed light on mysteries that microbes hide in them.
-It is a fascinating field that leads to novel avenues from synthetic biology, bioengineering to drug discovery.
+It is a fascinating field that leads to novel avenues from synthetic biology and bioengineering to drug discovery.

 Chamara Amarasinghe